Best Shoes for Flat Feet & Overpronation UK

 - Lower back

-Over time, untreated overpronation can contribute to conditions including shin splints, plantar fasciitis, bunions, and knee osteoarthritis.
+Left unchecked, overpronation can lead to shin splints, plantar fasciitis, bunions, and knee osteoarthritis.
+I see these knock-on effects regularly in my fitting room.

 Flexible vs Rigid Flat Feet

-There are two main types of flat feet, and the distinction matters for treatment:
+There are two types, and the distinction matters when choosing footwear:

-- Flexible flat feet: the arch is visible when sitting or standing on tiptoe, but collapses under full weight-bearing.
-This is the most common type and is generally well-managed with supportive shoes and orthotics.
+- Flexible flat feet: the arch is visible when you're sitting or standing on tiptoe, but collapses under full weight-bearing.
+This is the more common type.
+Supportive shoes and orthotics usually manage it well.

 - Rigid flat feet: the arch is absent regardless of position.
-This type is less common and may indicate an underlying structural issue.
-Rigid flat feet require specialist assessment from a podiatrist or orthopaedic consultant, as standard supportive footwear may not be sufficient.
+Less common, and it may point to a structural issue.
+If this is you, get assessed by a podiatrist or orthopaedic consultant.
+Standard supportive footwear on its own probably won't be enough.

 What Footwear Features Help?

-- Motion control or stability features: medial posts, guide rails, or dual-density midsoles that limit excess inward roll.
+- Motion control or stability features: medial posts, guide rails, or dual-density midsoles that limit the inward roll.

-- Firm midsole with arch support: a structured midsole prevents the arch from collapsing further inside the shoe.
-Avoid soft, squishy midsoles that compress under the arch.
+- Firm midsole with arch support: a structured midsole stops the arch collapsing further inside the shoe.
+Avoid soft, squishy midsoles that just compress under the arch.

-- Wide toe box: flat feet tend to splay wider, so a roomy toe box prevents compression and associated problems like bunions.
+- Wide toe box: flat feet tend to splay wider, so you need room up front.
+Without it, you're asking for bunions.

-- Low to moderate heel-to-toe drop: a drop of 6 to 10mm is generally appropriate.
-Very high drops can exacerbate pronation.
+- Low to moderate heel-to-toe drop: 6 to 10mm works well.
+Very high drops can actually make pronation worse.

-- Removable insole: allows you to replace the factory footbed with a custom or off-the-shelf orthotic for additional arch support.
+- Removable insole: lets you swap in a custom or off-the-shelf orthotic for better arch support than the factory footbed.

 Best Shoes for Flat Feet